-If you are an association that is seeing these kinds of low conversion rates, it’s time to explore ways that you might recruit these potential long-term members.
+If you are an association that is seeing these kinds of low conversion and renewal rates, it’s time to explore ways that you might recruit these potential long-term members and meet your engagement goals.
 Here are a few tips for converting student members into lifetime members.

 Avoid reverting to stereotypes